Brooke Owens Fellow, Class of 2017

-Piper Sigrest recently graduated from MIT with a Bachelor's degree in aerospace engineering and a minor in Russian and Eurasian Studies.
+Piper Sigrest recently graduated from MIT with a Bachelor's degree in Aerospace Engineering and a minor in Russian and Eurasian Studies.
 Piper also completed the two-year MIT-Gordon Engineering Leadership Program.
 Outside of class, she loved working with the MIT Rocket Team on recovery systems and custom composite structures.
-This fall, she will begin her PhD at the University of Michigan in aerospace engineering, researching bio-inspired morphing aircraft.
+She has begun her Ph.D. at the University of Michigan in Aerospace Engineering, researching bio-inspired morphing aircraft.

 Piper grew up in a household filled with pilots and space enthusiasts.
 On her 17th birthday, she earned her private pilot license and became her family’s third-generation pilot and first aviatrix.
 In high school, several life-changing opportunities introduced Piper to the wonder and beauty of space: watching the final launch of Atlantis in 2011, talking with astronauts at the 2012 State of STEM Address in D.C., attending Space Camp, and competing in the 2012 International Space Olympics in Korolev, Russia.
 Piper learned that her love of flight encompassed both atmospheric and space flight.